Data Processing Addendum

 General Data Protection Regulation Data Processing Addendum for Services Agreement

 This Data Processing Addendum (“DPA”) is incorporated into, and is subject to the terms and conditions of, the Agreement between Pop, Inc. (“Pop”, “we” or “us”) and our clients who have contracted with Pop to access and use WordFly, including each of their authorized users (collectively, “Clients”, "users", or "you").
 The parties agree that for the purposes of this Addendum, Pop is the Data Processor, and Client is the Data Controller and this Addendum governs Pop’s Processing of Personal Data, as all such capitalized terms are defined in Regulation (EU) 2016/679, referred to as the “General Data Protection Regulation” (“GDPR”).
-This Addendum applies solely to the extent Personal Data relates to natural persons in the European Economic Area or Switzerland in connection with Pop’s provision of the services for Client as described in the Agreement (“Services”).
+For Clients in the United Kingdom, references to GDPR shall be to the UK GDPR.
+This Addendum applies solely to the extent Personal Data relates to natural persons in the European Economic Area, the United Kingdom or Switzerland in connection with Pop’s provision of the services for Client as described in the Agreement (“Services”).
 Except as expressly stated otherwise, in the event of a conflict between the terms of the Agreement and the terms of this Addendum, the terms of this Addendum will control.
 The Addendum will be effective on the last signature date set forth below.
 Unless otherwise indicated, all capitalized terms used but not defined in this Addendum have the meanings given to them in the GDPR.

 - Applicable Law.
 Client represents and warrants that it has collected Personal Data it provides to Pop in accordance with all applicable law, including the GDPR.